-- The Snr Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection', 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP.
-CiN and LAC concerns is maintained and shared with the governing body annually. - A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - Our school will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance.
-(KCSiE 2021 Part one paragraphs 71 to 73, Part two management of safeguarding paragraphs 112 to 113.
-Part Five SVSH, Annex A, Annex C pages 147 to 148 and 151). - Through regular training, staff know all concerns and incidents must be reported and understand the process behind this.
+- The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection', 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP.
+CiN and LAC concerns is maintained and shared with the governing body annually. - A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - Our school will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2022. - Through regular training, staff know all concerns and incidents must be reported and understand the process behind this.
 Paper files are kept (locked away in the office) and all staff know that concerns must be shared with the HT/DSL Team as soon as possible. - At the start of a new year, any files that need transferring to a new school (or secondary school) are done so by hand (sealed) and signed for.
-DSL is also available to meet and discuss any file that the new school requires additional information and background for.
+DSL is also available to meet and discuss any file that the new school requires additional information and background for. - An audit of files is undertaken with the safeguarding governor annually. - Where a child leaves the school, the contents of the file is discussed with the new school and a receipt of transfer is obtained.
+Any concerns that exist where a child is moving to EHE are discussed with the EHE team.